The early days of a relationship are a wonderful whirlwind, because

 6 "What are your goals for our relationship?

-And remember, if your partner isn't receptive to this kind of conversation, they may not be what you need in the long-run.
+Remember, if your partner isn't receptive to this kind of conversation, they may not be what you need in the long run.

 "Each person has their own 'stress reaction' (what their ingrained fight-or-flight response is),"